Pithus/bazaar/README.md

 * Install the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.
 * Open the command palette and look for the option: "Remote Containers: Attach to running container".
 * Choose `bazaar_local_django`.
-* VSCode will restart and you will be presented with a new window of VSCode.
+* VSCode will restart, and you will be presented with a new window of VSCode.
 * Open the file explorer and open the folder `/app`, the code is there.
 * You are all set up!